The first decisions to make about

-By default, undo logs reside in two undo tablespaces that are created when the MySQL instance is initialized.
-The I/O patterns for undo logs make undo tablespaces good candidates for SSD storage.

-variable defines the path where default undo tablespaces are created in the data directory.
+Undo logs, by default, reside in two undo tablespaces created when the MySQL instance is initialized. variable defines the path where default undo tablespaces are created in the data directory.
 The is not dynamic.
 Configuring it requires restarting the server.